mongodb/specifications/source/server-selection/server-selection-tests.rst

             blockTimeMS: 500,
             appName: "loadBalancingTest",
         },
      }

-3. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest", and command monitoring enabled.
+#.
+Create a client with both mongoses' addresses in its seed list,
+   appName="loadBalancingTest", and localThresholdMS=30000.

+   * localThresholdMS is set to a high value to help avoid a single mongos being selected too many times due to a random spike in latency in the other mongos.

+#.
+Using CMAP events, ensure the client's connection pools for both
+   mongoses have been saturated, either via setting minPoolSize=maxPoolSize or executing operations.

+   * This helps reduce any noise introduced by connection establishment latency during the actual server selection tests.

-4. Start 10 concurrent threads / tasks that each run 10 `findOne` operations
+#.
+Start 10 concurrent threads / tasks that each run 10 `findOne` operations
-   using that client.
+   with empty filters using that client.

-5. Assert that fewer than 25% of the CommandStartedEvents occurred on the mongos that the failpoint was enabled on.
+#.
+Using command monitoring events, assert that fewer than 25% of the
+   CommandStartedEvents occurred on the mongos that the failpoint was enabled on.

-6. Disable the failpoint.
+#.
+Disable the failpoint.

+#.
+Start 10 concurrent threads / tasks that each run 100 `findOne` operations
+   with empty filters using that client.

-7. Repeat this test without any failpoints and assert that each mongos was selected roughly 50% (within +/- 10%) of the time.
+#.
+Using command monitoring events, assert that each mongos was selected
+    roughly 50% of the time (within +/- 10%).

 Application-Provided Server Selector
 ====================================